 Avocado Corn Salsa Ingredients

 Avocados: Avocados are a fruit that many consider being a superfood.
 It is high in healthy fats, very nutritious, and has a nice flavor and texture.
 To pick out a ripe avocado, go for feel rather than color.
-Gently press into the avocado near the stem; it should feel soft, by not mushy.
+Gently press into the avocado near the stem; it should feel soft, but not mushy.
 (If you leave a dent, there is a good chance the avocado is overripe.)

 Sweet Corn: I used canned sweet corn for this recipe since fresh sweet corn is not in season at the moment.